-Data collection on gender-specific issues in Kenya is not scarce, as it is often encompassed by existing mechanisms such as that of UNDAF, VNRs, censuses etc. One issue is that the KNBS role is not devolved, which strengthens coherence of statistical initiatives but unequal implementation of KNBS directives, especially where county-level capacity is lacking.
+Data on gender-specific issues in Kenya is not scarce, as it is often collected through existing mechanisms such as that of UNDAF, VNRs, censuses etc. One issue is that the KNBS role is not devolved, which strengthens coherence of statistical initiatives but also results in unequal implementation of its directives, especially where county-level capacity is lacking.
 As previously noted, the systematization of the existing gender data is needed to (i) improve processes of knowledge dissemination and (ii) identify gaps in gender data.
-A crucial area of opportunity is county administrative data, which should be employed for more sophisticated studies on county-level gender dynamics.
+A crucial area of opportunity is county administrative data, which can deliver more sophisticated studies on county-level gender dynamics.
 Lastly, CSO engagement around citizen-generated data is needed to provide greater clarity on who the facilitators are and how these structures can be further leveraged.

-On the analysis side, further investment is needed.
+Participants agreed on the importance of robust analysis of the existing gender data.
 Analysis and knowledge translation resulting from gender statistics is the role of the State Department of Gender, given their role of policy elaboration and normative shifts.
 As it stands, there are no formal institutional linkages between gender data collection and studies and analyses on different gender issues in Kenya.